dendory/webcrawler/README.md

 ## Maintenance

-The `runner.py` script runs automatically every 5 minutes to:
+The `runner.py` script runs automatically every 5 minutes via cron to:
 - Clean up manually deleted WARC files from the database
 - Import new WARC files found in the archives directory

+The runner script waits for the database to be properly initialized before running, preventing startup conflicts.

 ## License